seprokof/leetcode/README.md

 [1268](1268).
 Search Suggestions System
 [1352](1352).
 Product of the Last K Numbers
 [1372](1372).
 Longest ZigZag Path in a Binary Tree
+[1415](1415).
+The k-th Lexicographical String of All Happy Strings of Length n
 [1431](1431).
 Kids With the Greatest Number of Candies
 [1448](1448).
 Count Good Nodes in Binary Tree
 [1456](1456).
 Maximum Number of Vowels in a Substring of Given Length